WinnFreeza27/frontendmentor-pricingcomponent/README.md

 This will set up the necessary environment to build and use TailwindCSS for styling in the project.

----

-This updated guide should help users understand the specific setup required to utilize TailwindCSS within your Interactive Pricing Component project.

 ## Usage

 You can use this project as a template for your own interactive components.
 Modify the HTML, JavaScript, and TailwindCSS to suit your needs.
 Here are some tips to get you started: